yiisoft/yii2/docs/guide/active-record.md

 Please read the [Database basics](database-basics.md) section to learn more on how to configure and use database connections.

-> Tip: To use a different database connection, you may override the [[ActiveRecord::getDb()]] method.
-You may create a base ActiveRecord class and override its [[ActiveRecord::getDb()]] method.
-You then extend from this base class for all those ActiveRecord classes that need to use the same DB connection.
+> Tip: To use a different database connection, you need to override the [[ActiveRecord::getDb()]] method.
+To do that, create a base class that extends ActiveRecord.
+In the base class, override the [[ActiveRecord::getDb()]] method.
+Then extend your new base class for all of your ActiveRecord classes that need to use the same alternative database connection.

-Querying Data from Database
+Querying Data from the Database
 ---------------------------

 There are two ActiveRecord methods for querying data from database: